 On the 18 scripted TV shows that aired on FOX, lesbian/bisexual women account for 3.3% of main/recurring characters (274 total characters, a number much lower than on other networks), and, according to Vox, 10.7% of all deaths.
 They are still killed at a rate 3 times higher than their appearance rate.

-Only 3 of the 26 scripted TV shows that aired this season on CBS featured lesbian/bisexual female characters.
-A total of only 5 characters, and 3 are now dead (that’s 60% dead, which beats the 50% death rate on NBC).
-Except for Person of Interest, where the lesbian character dies and becomes the voice of an AI (an “evolutionary step” of the Dead Lesbian Trope), none of them had significant storylines (although both Under the Dome and Code Black add to the kill count).
+Only 5 of the 27 scripted TV shows that aired during the 2015-2016 season on CBS featured lesbian/bisexual female characters.
+A total of only 8 characters, and 5 are now dead (that’s 62.5% dead).
+Except for Person of Interest, where the lesbian character dies and becomes the voice of an AI, none of them had significant storylines.